neumino/neumino.github.io/movies.md

-### Ferdinand
+### All the Money in the World
-*Released on 2017-12-09, vote average 6.8*
+*Released on 2017-12-21, vote average 5.3*

-Ferdinand, a little bull, prefers sitting quietly under a cork tree just smelling the flowers versus jumping around, snorting, and butting heads with other bulls.
-As Ferdinand grows big and strong, his temperament remains mellow, but one day five men come to choose the &#34;biggest, fastest, roughest bull&#34; for the bullfights in Madrid and Ferdinand is mistakenly chosen.
-Based on the classic 1936 children&#39;s book by Munro Leaf.
+The story of the kidnapping of 16-year-old John Paul Getty III and the desperate attempt by his devoted mother to convince his billionaire grandfather Jean Paul Getty to pay the ransom.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/HBXVM7oUPVk?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/KXHrCBkIxQQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>